 Panton McLeod also has a separate division in the United States, Panton McLeod Americas, which it hopes will help revolutionise the way water facilities are cleaned throughout the North American continent.

-Panton McLeod is supported by Scottish public relations agency Holyrood Partnership PR experts in Edinburgh, which provides media services to help promote the company throughout the UK.
+Panton McLeod is supported by Scottish public relations agency Holyrood PR PR experts in Edinburgh, which provides media services to help promote the company throughout the UK.

 Monday, February 18th, 2019